Health Interest

 Seeds: They contain vegetable fats and phytosterols.
 Flax seeds are the most recommended since, thanks to their high level of linolenic acid, they can reduce total and LDL cholesterol levels.
 It also helps to lower triglycerides.

 Salmon: Fatty fish such as salmon are rich in omega-3 fatty acids that provide numerous properties.
-Not only do they help control LDL cholesterol and triglycerides, but it is also the only type of fat that helps increase levels of good cholesterol or HDL.
+Not only do they help lower LDL cholesterol and triglycerides, but it is also the only type of fat that helps increase levels of good cholesterol or HDL.

 Turmeric: Contains a powerful active ingredient called curcumin, which has been shown to reduce total and LDL cholesterol levels in the blood.

 Garlic: Famous for its many health-promoting properties, studies have shown that garlic can also have a positive effect on cholesterol levels.
-According to an evaluation of 39 research studies, incorporating garlic into the diet on a regular basis for a minimum period of two months can lower blood cholesterol levels, thereby reducing the risk of heart disease.
+According to an evaluation of 39 research studies, incorporating garlic into the diet on a regular basis for a minimum period of two months can lower cholesterol levels, thereby reducing the risk of heart disease.

 Legumes: Studies show that a diet rich in legumes such as lentils, beans, and peas is associated with lower blood cholesterol levels.
 One of the causes is the high supply of soluble fiber.
 This type of fiber absorbs cholesterol molecules in the digestive tract and helps them to be eliminated through the feces.